 Some bubbles last for just a few seconds, while others can last for a little more than a minute.
 Since you don’t know how long it will take before they burst, take photos right away.

-8. Experiment With Lighting
+2. Experiment With Different Lighting

 There are many ways to configure your lighting for your soap bubble photos.
 The easiest is setting it up at a 45-degree angle from the bowl.
 Since it illuminates the subject from the side, it creates shadows that add dimension to your image.
 However, if you want to light up the entire sphere, then place your light source directly above it.